Blanqueamiento: Cuba

 At the beginning of the 20th century, the Cuban government created immigration laws that invested more than $1 million into recruiting Europeans into Cuba to whiten the state.
 High participation of blacks in independence movements threatened white elitist power and when the 1899 census showed that more than 1/3 of Cuba's population was colored, white migration started to gain support.
 Political blanqueamiento began in 1902 after the U.S. occupation, where migration of "undesirables" (i.e. blacks) became prohibited in Cuba.
 Immigration policies supported the migration of entire families.
 Between 1902 and 1907, nearly 128,000 Spaniards entered Cuba, and officially in 1906, Cuba created its immigration law that funded white migrants.
 However, many European immigrants did not stay in Cuba and came solely for the sugar harvest, returning to their homes during the off seasons.
 Although some 780,000 Spaniards migrated between 1902–1931, only 250,000 stayed.
 By the 1920s, blanqueamiento through national policy had effectively failed.

 Social

-Social blanqueamiento happens in many Latin American countries and can take the form of ethnic self-identification.
-For example, when examining the Puerto Rican census and the different ethnic categories of the population, the self-categorization of 'white' became an increasing social trend despite the rich Puerto Rican history of slave trade during the 1800s.
-Due to the slave trade and the intermixing of bodies, the phenotypic composition of the population in Puerto Rico was dramatically impacted.
-"One consequence of the increase of African slaves was a change in the racial composition of the population.
-The largest proportion (55.6%) of people "of Color" was recorded in 1820 and was subsequently reduced.
-In 1864, 52.4% of the population was "white".
-Then as the census continued through the decades, the dramatic decrease of non-white categories became a trend.
-"The category of "white" remained intact and the percentage of the population it accounted for increased from 61.8% in 1899 to 80.5% in 2000.
-At the same time, the proportion of people classified as "nonwhite" fell from 38.2% to 19%.
-The last decade has seen a move towards multiculturalism and away from blanquamiento, which is reflected in the 2010 census reporting the white population declining to 75.8%.

 Blanqueamiento is also associated with food consumption.
 For example, in Osorno, a Chilean city with a strong German heritage, consumption of desserts, marmalades and kuchens "whitens" the inhabitants of the city.